 Complete access to the BUILD & BLESS ordering and sales platforms (including various sales reports, customer retention information, as well as a system that calculates, withholds, and pays sales taxes for you, a HUGE benefit), a mostly customizable inventory website, and 65 pieces of your choice from styles available in the LuLaRoe warehouse.

-No matter what pieces you choose to onboard with, you will be receiving a significant discount from standard LuLaRoe wholesale costs, as 65 pieces for $499 averages out to $7.70 per piece--yet another awesome way LuLaRoe now sets up retailers for initial success.
+No matter what pieces you choose to on-board with, you will be receiving a significant discount from standard LuLaRoe wholesale costs, as 65 pieces for $499 averages out to about $7.70 per piece--yet another awesome way LuLaRoe now sets up retailers for initial success.

 There are several other things you should also consider when you want to begin your LuLaRoe business.

 Pick a sponsor you vibe with, and someone who will actually respond to you.